-A compulsory liquidation will most frequently start with a statutory demand or county court judgement (CCJ) from a creditor for money owed.
+A compulsory liquidation will most frequently start with a statutory demand or county court judgment (CCJ) from a creditor for money owed.
 Left unanswered or undisputed, that creditor may submit a winding up petition to the court.
-It requests that a winding up order be made to liquidate or 'wind up' said company, as they are insolvent.
-It is through compulsory liquidation and the appointment of an official receiver that the assets of a company are forcibly realised (sold) and distributed to the creditors to pay debts.
+It requests that a winding up order be made to liquidate or 'wind up' said company, as it is insolvent.
+It is through compulsory liquidation and the appointment of an Official Receiver that the assets of a company are forcibly realised and distributed to the creditors to pay debts.
 Once winding up is complete, the company will be dissolved.

 Stop Compulsory Liquidation

 Attempts can be made to stop compulsory liquidation.
-The bid made though, depends entirely upon how quickly advice is sought from a licensed insolvency practice (such as us).
+The bid made though, can hinge upon how quickly advice is sought from a licensed insolvency practice (such as us) and preventative action taken.

 As with the adage, “prevention is better than cure” it is better to avoid compulsory liquidation in the first place, rather than trying to undo it.
 A Creditors' Voluntary Liquidation (CVL), which is a process instigated by directors rather than creditors, is normally a preferable alternative to a compulsory liquidation.
 Contacting us before a compulsory liquidation happens, could mean a CVL is possible as an alternative.

 A CVL being better than compulsory liquidation as:

 - the directors take control of the situation and instruct an insolvency practitioner that they choose to work with